Tigers' Jordan Zimmermann: Pounds strike zone in Monday's win

 Zimmermann (6-7) held the Royals to one run on seven hits while striking out seven without a walk over 6.2 innings in Monday's win.

-Zimmermann displayed pinpoint control in this one, holding the opposition without a walk for the third time this year while tying his season high in strikeouts.
+Zimmermann displayed pinpoint control in this one, holding the opposition without a walk for the third time this year and tying his season high in strikeouts.
 Detroit's offense spotted him a 6-0 lead through three innings, making it easier for the veteran right-hander to attack hitters.
 Zimmermann threw 79 of his 97 pitches for strikes in a surprising return to form after his last three starts before the All-Star break resulted in 14 runs allowed over 12.2 innings.
 He'll look to build on this outing when he next takes the mound Saturday in Minnesota.

 More News